andrewvassili/flask-llm-engine/README.md

-# Running Llama3 on AWS using vLLM
+# Running Llama3 on AWS using vLLM, Ollama, Llama.cpp (still a work in prog)

 ## Model: meta-llama/Meta-Llama-3-8B-Instruct
 ### Specs: